 "In February 1962, Pope John XXIII promulgated an Apostolic Constitution called Veterum Sapientia, mandating very specific requirements for the teaching and preservation of Latin in the Church, but because of the radical changes taking place in the world at the time, this authoritative document was Dead On Arrival and had zero effect in the life of the Church.
 Today, if this document is read at all, it is usually read with mirth.
 Well might we all mourn the passing away of Latin from wide use in the Church, but pass away it has...."

 Oh really?
 So we should rejoice in our ignorance of our own history, culture and the language in which most of our theology is written, should we?
 We should think it's all "DOA"?
 And we should read "with mirth" the writings of a beatified pope, should we?
 More papal loyalism?
 Err, sorry Father, I don't think so!
 But there's more...

 "Will Summorum Pontificum be DOA in the same way as Veterum Sapientia?
 I honestly don’t know, and to tell the truth, I don’t much care one way or the other..."

 "Don't much care..."!
 Does this sound like loyalty to the Pope?
 I doubt that many would see it that way!

 So whilst Fr Jay has been forced to back off he has done so with singularly bad grace.
 That is a great shame because he is a priest who made much of his loyalty under Pope John Paul II but is acting rather differently under Pope Benedict.
 But even more so because he is not a bad guy at all.
 Indeed, he is basically a very good guy but he has allowed his thinking and theology to get sloppy and complacent.

 Come on now, Fr Jay.
-You're basically a good priest but you can do better.
+You can do better.
 Don't cheat yourself or your parishioners!